kossiitkgp/kwoc-2018/README.md

 `update.sh` is a shell script (made by @thealphadollar) that shrinks the entire process to single event.

+The same shell script can be added to cron for automatic updates at an interval of 30 minutes via adding the following lines in crontab.
+`*/30 * * * * /home/kwoc/kwoc/update.sh > home/kwoc/auto-update.log 2>&1`

+The cronjob is functional at the moment and logs for latest cron job can be found at /home/kwoc/auto-update.log

 ## Development Workflow

 To launch the server locally, follow the below steps: